Sub-Riemannian interpolation inequalities: Preliminaries

 Given a normal geodesic $\gamma:[0,1]\to M$ and $0\leq s< t\leq 1$, we say that $\gamma(s)$ and $\gamma(t)$ are \emph{conjugate} if $\gamma(t)$ is conjugate to $\gamma(s)$ along $\gamma|_{[s,t]}$. \end{definition}

 In the Riemannian setting, conjugate points along a geodesic are isolated, and geodesics cease to be minimizers after the first conjugate point.
-In the general sub-Riemannian setting, the picture is more complicated, but this result remains valid for ideal structures.
+In the general sub-Riemannian setting, the picture is more complicated, but this result remains valid for geodesics that do not contain abnormal segments.